MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 Realm makes this whole process nice and easy.

 > [action]
-> Finally before the closing squiggley of `viewDidLoad()` let's update our `notes` variable with our latest Realm data.
+> Finally before the closing squiggley of `viewDidLoad()`, let's update our `notes` variable with our latest Realm data.
 >
     notes = Note.allObjects();
 >

 Very close now.....

-Remeber when you added the `UITableViewDataSource` protocol extension?
-These functions now need updated to pull through the data from your new notes data source.
+Remember when you added the `UITableViewDataSource` protocol extension?
+These functions now need to be updated to pull through the data from your new notes data source.

 > [action]
 > Replace the following code in `tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath)`